Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Analytical Solution of the Constrained Optimal Control Problem

 \begin{customcase}{6} Both state constraint $v_{min}-v_{i}(t)\le 0$ and the control constraint $u_{min}-u_{i}(t)\le 0$ become active. \end{customcase} In this case, we can derive the analytical solution following similar steps to Case 3.
 A control constrained $u_{min}-u_{i}(t)\le 0$ arc with constants of integration $a_i^{(1)},b_i^{(1)},c_i^{(1)},d_i^{(1)}$ is pieced together with an unconstrained arc with constants of integration $a_i^{(2)},b_i^{(2)},c_i^{(2)},d_i^{(2)}$ at the junction point $\tau_c$.
 The unconstrained arc is pieced together with the state constrained $v_{min}-v_{i}(t)\le 0$ arc with constants of integration $a_i^{(3)},b_i^{(3)},c_i^{(3)},d_i^{(3)}$ at the junction point $\tau_s$.
 The constants of integration of the constrained and unconstrained arcs, and the junction points $\tau_s^*$ and $\tau_c^*$ can be determined by a set of equations similar to those derived in Case 3.

-\begin{customlem}{11} The junction point $\tau_s^*$ between the unconstrained and the constrained arc when $v_{min}-v_{i}(t) \le 0$ becomes active, and the junction point $\tau_c^*$ between the unconstrained and the constrained arc when $u_{min}-u_{i}(t) \le 0$ becomes active are explicit functions of $p_i(t_i^m), ~ v_{min},~u_{min}, ~ t_i^m$, and $v_i(t_i^0)$. \end{customlem} \begin{proof} The proof is similar to the proof of Lemma \ref{lem:8} (see Appendix E), hence it is omitted. \end{proof}
+\begin{customlem}{13} The junction point $\tau_s^*$ between the unconstrained and the constrained arc when $v_{min}-v_{i}(t) \le 0$ becomes active, and the junction point $\tau_c^*$ between the unconstrained and the constrained arc when $u_{min}-u_{i}(t) \le 0$ also becomes active are explicit functions of $p_i(t_i^m), ~ v_{min},~u_{min}, ~ t_i^m$, and $v_i(t_i^0)$. \end{customlem} \begin{pf} The proof is similar to the proof of Lemma \ref{lem:8} (see Appendix E), hence it is omitted. \end{pf}